Provence in Pictures

 Food as art plays no small part in Provence.
 Thick bundles of pungent herbs; rosemary, basil, marjoram and thyme all synonymous with the voluptuous Provençal plate, grow wildly all over the region, releasing their aromatic perfume which only this kind of climate can allow.
 Dishes such as Daube – a beef stew slowly cooked with oranges, herbs and juniper berries; Bouillabaisse – a famed seafood stew from Marseille made with fish from the Mediterranean sea, simmered in a broth of onions, tomatoes, garlic, saffron and herbs.
 Even the most simple dishes taste more sumptuous here.
 An omelette with chèvre or black truffles dance on your palate sending your taste buds on an exotic odyssey of their own, washed down, of course, with a refreshing glass of Absinthe-like Provençal Pastis.

-Because of its close proximity to the Mediterranean sea, the crips white wines of the Cassis area contain a smooth, subtle saltiness making it a beautiful pairing with local seafood.
+Because of its close proximity to the Mediterranean sea, the crisp white wines of the Cassis area contain a smooth, subtle saltiness making it a beautiful pairing with local seafood.
 The reds too.
-Try a glass of Provence Rouge from one of dozens of producers in the small wine region of Bandol.
+Try a glass of Provence Rouge from one of the dozens of producers in the small wine region of Bandol.
 Bold, fruity and intense and definitely worth exploring.

-Aix – Grand and gracious tree lined boulevards and plazas are dotted with multiple fountains and home to many elegant cafés for a spot of sophisticated people watching.
+Aix – Grand and gracious tree-lined boulevards and plazas are dotted with multiple fountains and home to many elegant cafés for a spot of sophisticated people watching.
 One of the finest Provençal markets is held in Aix on Tuesdays, Thursdays and Saturdays.
 And among Aix’s many attractions is the Atelier de Cézanne, the last studio of the great artist.

 Gorde – Ambling through the hillside town of Gorde is like stepping back in time.
 Sandstone buildings flank the small but elegant town square (remember the movie A Good Year with Russel Crow, some scenes were filmed here) and narrow streets casting warm, luminous light.
 Head to the edge of town to where the tiered buildings give way to the most amazing vistas of the surrounding countryside.

 Abbaye de Sénanque – A short drive from Gorde is the instantly recognisable Abbaye de Sénanque.
-Monks are said to still produce local liqueurs here, and, of course, its home to some of the best lavender fields and products in the region.
+Monks are said to still produce local liqueurs here, and, of course, it is home to some of the best lavender fields and products in the region.
 After touring the beautiful grounds, enter the large shop where you can buy every Provençal lavender product you’ve ever dreamed of.

 Roussillon – The town of Roussillon, unlike most others in Provence, has its own unique colour palette.
-The beautiful warm orange town glows vibrantly during sunset, alongside the ocres canyon from which the clay for the buildings comes from.
+The beautiful warm orange town glows vibrantly during sunset, alongside the Ocres canyon from which the clay for the buildings comes from.
 The quarrying of the clay in the Sentier des Ocres took place for two centuries.
 Walk through the stunning canyon and you’ll see how the vibrant clay changes from shades of yellow and orange into red.
 The greens of the trees also seem to take on more dazzling shades.

 Puinoisson – This is where you will find miles of the most famous and painterly lavender, sunflower, poppy and clary sage fields immortalised in the works of the worlds most esteemed artists.
 There is nothing more to say.
 Just gaze and take it all in.

 And all of this is only the beginning of Provence’s gentle intoxication.
 There is so much more to see, experience, taste and smell in this ancient, dreamingly beautiful region of France.
 Provence is chic, serene, relaxed and timeless.
-Our drive from Aix to the Alps through countryside dotted with pastel coloured farm houses with shuttered windows the colour of the surrounding flora and fauna; olive green, poppy red and lavender.
+Our drive from Aix to the Alps through countryside dotted with pastel coloured farmhouses with shuttered windows the colour of the surrounding flora and fauna; olive green, poppy red and lavender.
 Whether you go for an extended weekend, a week or a month Provence leaves you yearning for more.

 Where to Eat